Southclaws/modio/README.md

 The data is stored in a partially non-order-dependent structure since the hook order is usually indeterminate anyway so the tags are used to search for data.

 This is what a modio file looks like:
+(Actual files are binary, this just represents the structure.)
 ```
 cell            bytes

 HEADER
 filever         4
+numbyte         4
 numtags         4
 taglist         numtags * 2
 [